Tom Luna: Education

 Luna served on the Nampa School Board for seven years, three of those as chairman.
 As a member of the Nampa School Board, Luna supported school vouchers and tax credits for private schools as a means to increase competition in education.

 From 2003 to 2005 Luna worked for the United States Department of Education as an adviser to then-Secretary of Education, Rod Paige.
 He served as executive director for the White House Initiative of Tribal Colleges and Universities and as the director of the US Rural Education Task Force.

 Running for the superintendent of public instruction in Idaho in 2006, Luna focused on promoting charter schools.
 Columnist William McGurn stated that he found Luna's business experience and lack of education degree, "refreshing".

 In 2006, Luna was elected as Idaho superintendent of public instruction.
 He was re-elected to a second term in 2010.
 He was also appointed commissioner of Idaho Achievement Standards Committee and chairman of the Idaho Assessment and Accountability Committee.

 The centerpiece of education reforms spearheaded by Luna following his 2006 election as superintendent is a package of legislation known as Students Come First.
 Among the reforms in the Students Come First package, passed by the Idaho Legislature in 2011, are new limits to the collective bargaining rights of Idaho teachers, an increased annual minimum pay for new teachers by $345, a performance-based merit pay system for teachers, an increased classroom size in grades 4 through 12, a performance-based merit pay system for teachers, the phasing out of tenure and implementation of rolling contracts for teachers and administrators, mandatory online course credit as a high school graduation requirement, and providing laptop computers for all high school teachers and students.

 While serving as Idaho superintendent, Luna was Named president-elect of Chief State School Officers (2010) and was appointed to the National Assessment Governing Board (NAGB) to help set policy for the National Assessment of Educational Progress (NAEP).

 Later career

 Luna expressed interest in running for Idaho's 1st congressional district in 2017.
-On June 7, 2017, he announced that he would not seek the office or any other for Idaho elections, 2018.
+On June 7, 2017, he announced that he would not seek the office or any other for 2018 Idaho elections.
 Part of his statement read, "At this time, I want to continue to focus on my passion for education versus serving in Congress."
-Luna also publicly supported Tommy Ahlquist and donated $2,500 to his campaign.
+Luna also publicly supported Tommy Ahlquist, who ran against Lieutenant Governor Brad Little in the Republican primary for governor, and donated $2,500 to his campaign.

 Luna is the Senior Vice President and Chief Government Relations Officer of Project Lead The Way.